jjaruna/Bili.TV-Downloader/README.md

 # Bili.TV-Downloader
-* Bili.TV Downloader is a javascript command line script that allows you to download videos from Bilibili.tv in 720p quality (for now) merging video and audio with FFmepg.
+* Bili.TV Downloader is a command line javascript script that allows you to download Bilibili.tv videos in 720p quality and anime in 480p quality (for now) by merging video and audio with FFmepg.

 ![Vista principal](https://github.com/jjaruna/Bili.TV-Downloader/assets/106907367/de3f481e-f8ac-4044-9c7c-e9fb7b04cc17)